matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Private Google API access**

 - Allows Compute Engine instances without an external IP address to reach Google APIs and services.
-- API call is still resolved to a public IP address, but the traffic is all internal and private.
+- API call still resolved to a public IP address, but the traffic is all internal and private.

 **Private Google API access**